ebryerwork/icds_docs/docs/13_Software/13_LoadingModules.md

 To see what a given modulefile does, use `module show <moduleName>`.

 !!! tip ""
      Batch files must include `module load` commands to load the modules they need.
-     Modules you have loaded when you submit a job with `squeue` are not available to the job itself.
+     Modules you have loaded when you submit a job with `sbatch` are not inherited by the job.

-## Automatic loading

-On Unix machines, settings are stored in "hidden" text files, (names start with `.`, so they don't show up with `ls`), in your home directory.
-Settings files are hidden to keep users from meddling with them.
-But one such file that you may want to alter is `~/.bashrc`.

-When you log in, commands in .bashrc are automatically executed.
-So lines may be added to .bashrc to load modules for software you use frequently.

-!!! tip ""
-     If your .bashrc file contains `module load` commands, and your batch script begins with `#!/bin/bash`, then your .bashrc file will execute when the batch job starts, and the job will have access to the loaded modules.